-At the start of the project, the project manager must lead to define what role each resource will have on the project.
+At the start of the project, the project manager must define what role each resource will have in the project.
 This is something that’s not obvious as a Senior Director will have a different role on a project than his general role in a typical matrix structure.
 With the help of the project team, the project manager can develop a RACI (Responsibility assignment matrix) to clarify responsibilities.

 Every project has risks and it is beneficial to identify these as soon as possible.
 This way, mitigation plans can be generated from the beginning to ensure that these risks do not become issues.
 It’s okay for the PM to enlist the help of the team to identify risks.